Skip to main content

-For one week every August, tens of thousands of people descend on the BYU campus for Education Week — a sprawling continuing-education program that's among the largest events of its kind anywhere.
+For one week every August, many thousands of people descend on the BYU campus for Education Week — a sprawling continuing-education program that's among the largest events of its kind anywhere.
 If Provo's hotels, restaurants, and parking lots suddenly feel packed in mid-August, this is usually why.

 What to Expect